Charitable Organizations (with the exemption status under Section 88 of the Inland Revenue Ordinance (Cap.112))

 Tips on Setting up a new SE

-To strengthen support network for social enterprises (SEs), the Home Affairs Bureau supports the Hong Kong Council of Social Service – HSBC Social Enterprise Business Centre (SEBC) to produce and publish the “SE Good Start” series, which contains two publications – namely, “A Practical Guide of Setting up a Social Enterprise” and “Choosing a Legal Form and Recommended Practices” and aims to provide a practical guide for people who are interested in setting up an SE.
+To strengthen support network for social enterprises (SEs), the Hong Kong Council of Social Service – Social Enterprise Business Centre (SEBC) has produced and published the “SE Good Start” series, which contains two publications – namely, “A Practical Guide of Setting up a Social Enterprise” and “Choosing a Legal Form and Recommended Practices” and aims to provide a practical guide for people who are interested in setting up an SE.
 The Guide also sets out the various organisational models and mode of operations of SEs available in Hong Kong with examples and suggestions.